jaimiles23/pywrangle/tests/Testing_Documentation.md

 ## Naming convention
-Pytest uses files that include test_* and *_test in their names.
+Pytest uses files that include test_*.py and *_test.py in their names.
 Per convention, all tests are prefixed with:
-> test_*
+> test_*.py

+Additionally, test functions must also follow the "test_" nomenclature to be collected by pytest.

 ## Test storage